ENGN2912B-2018/HPC-A/Qt installation guide.md

-## Linux (Ubuntu) Qt Installation Guide
+## Part 1: Linux (Ubuntu 18.04 LTS) Qt Installation Guide

-This is a Qt installation guide for Linux machines.
+Part 1 is a Qt installation guide for Linux machines.
 The following steps are the installation of Qt 5.10.1.
 It is a detailed installation guide based on [Qt official tutorial website](https://wiki.qt.io/Install_Qt_5_on_Ubuntu).
 You can choose any version available on [Qt official release website](http://download.qt.io/official_releases/qt/).
 The installation steps for different versions of Qt are the same. **However, if you want to install a different version to ours, you should CHECK and CHANGE the number of version in the command in every step.**

 - **Download:**